Head Injury Claims – How To Claim Compensation

 When Are You Able To Claim For A Head Injury?

-You would only be able to make a head injury claim if you could prove that your injury was caused by third-party negligence.
+You would only be able to make a head injury claim if you could prove that your injury was caused by a negligent third-party.
 This means that the third party in question:

 Below, we give some examples of accidents that could occur as a result of a breach of duty of care.